Skip to content

 Technical Measures

-• HTTPS/TLS 1.2+ on all communication between browser and server
+• HTTPS/TLS 1.2+ on all communications (valid certificate, enforced HSTS)

-• AES-256 encryption of special category data fields in the database
+• AES-256 encryption for external service credentials (SMTP, Aconex) in the database

-• Rate limiting, CSRF tokens, XSS and SQL Injection protection
+• XSS and SQL Injection protection (PDO Prepared Statements)

-• Audit Trail — every administrative action is logged with timestamp, user, IP and data change
+• Audit Trail — every administrative action is logged and retained for 3 years

 Organisational Measures

-• WorkSafety staff are bound by strict confidentiality obligations regarding client data
+• WorkSafety personnel are bound by strict confidentiality obligations

-• Access to client data is restricted to specific individuals by role
+• Access to client data is restricted by role

-• Third-party suppliers have signed Data Processing Agreements (DPA)
+• External vendors are bound by Data Processing Agreements (DPA)

 11. Data Breach Incidents

-• WorkSafety will notify the Privacy Protection Authority within 72 hours of discovering the incident
+• Notification to the Privacy Protection Authority within 72 hours

 13. Client Responsibilities

-• Inform their employees about how their data is stored in WorkSafety
+• Inform their employees about the storage of their data in WorkSafety

-• Refrain from entering excessive data beyond what is required for safety management
+• Refrain from entering excessive information that is not required

-WorkSafety provides every client with a Data Processing Agreement (DPA) defining the allocation of responsibilities between the parties.
-This agreement is required for legal compliance.
+WorkSafety undertakes to provide every client with a Data Processing Agreement (DPA) containing the clauses required under Amendment 13.
+This agreement is essential for legal compliance.
+Clients may request a copy of the DPA at privacy@worksafety.io.

 14. Cookies